 Avoid using any nitrogen rich fertilizer once the fruit has set.
 Excess nitrogen will just result in superfluous foliage and the growth of the vine, and will not nourish the fruit.
 An application of fertilizer that is higher in phosphorous and potassium can be applied while the fruit is maturing.

 Most importantly, give the watermelon plants water.
 There’s a reason the word “water” is in their name.
 Plentiful water will allow for the largest, sweetest, and juiciest fruit.
 Don’t overwater, however.
-Allow the top 1-2 inches (3-5 cm.) to dry out between watering.
+Allow the top 1 to 2 inches (2.5-5 cm.) to dry out between watering.